slimgroup/JUDI.jl/docs/src/installation.md

 Inside the container, all examples are located in the directory `/app/judi/examples/scripts`.

 Additionaly, we provide two runtime docker images `mloubout/judi-cpu:1.4.3` and `mloubout/judi-gpu:1.0` that provide runtime (bash session) containers with additional librairies and compilers installed (`icc`, `nvcc`).
-These image do not offer  jupyter notebook as they are designed to be used as remote image for HPC (i.e [JUDI4Cloud.jl](https://github.com/slimgroup/JUDI4Cloud.jl)).
+Theses image do not offer jupyter notebook as they are designed to be used as remote image for HPC (i.e [JUDI4Cloud.jl](https://github.com/slimgroup/JUDI4Cloud.jl)).
 The image `mloubout/judi-cpu:1.4.3` is recommended to be used with [JUDI4Cloud.jl](https://github.com/slimgroup/JUDI4Cloud.jl).

 ## Testing